The Big Show

 "Why?
 What did she tell you, and what’s it got to do with our nightmares?"

 "I don't know how it's connected to our nightmares," he started.
-"But what Mariah told me was that she found some old newspaper articles about Tout.
-He was a circus master and some sort of mystic who got in trouble with the law.
+"But Mariah told me she read some old newspaper articles about Tout.
+He used to be a circus master and some sort of mystic who got in trouble with the law.
 The last time anybody saw him was when he tried to go over Niagara Falls in a barrel.
 The barrel crashed and all they ever found was his finger, so everyone assumed he was dead.
-Somehow, he ended up here, although I still don't understand what that has to do with our dreams.
+Somehow, he must have ended up here, although I still don't understand what that has to do with our dreams.
 Either way, I'd say we need to be careful.
 Something's not right about all this.
 I think it's some kind of warning."

 "Warning?"
 Beth answered, rubbing her hand against her forehead.
 "About what?"